Decipherment of rongorongo: Barthel

 German ethnologist Thomas Barthel, who first published the rongorongo corpus, identified three lines on the recto (side a) of tablet C, also known as Mamari, as a lunar calendar.
 Guy proposed that it was more precisely an astronomical rule for whether one or two intercalary nights should be inserted into the 28-night Rapanui month to keep it in sync with the phases of the moon, and if one night, whether this should come before or after the full moon.
 Berthin and Berthin propose that it is the text which follows the identified calendar that shows where the intercalary nights should appear.
+The Mamari calendar is the only example of rongorongo whose function is currently accepted as being understood, though it cannot actually be read.